August Thyssen: Career

+He built the first 500-ton blast furnace in Germany, the first 100-ton Martin furnace, and the first large tube (iron pipe size) works.
+Together with Hugo Stinnes Thyssen was a cofounder of RWE.
 The Thyssen conglomerate became the nucleus of Vereinigte Stahlwerke AG, the biggest mining and steel cartel in the world, prior to World War II.
 Thyssen was refounded in 1953 and joined with KruppHoesch to become ThyssenKrupp AG in 1997.

 Thyssen purchased most of Beeckerwerth, including Haus Knipp, in the early 20th century.
 He was the first in his family to start acquiring a collection of works of art, including six pieces by his friend sculptor Auguste Rodin.
 Thyssen's firm was a vertically integrated company, controlling all aspects of the steelmaking process.
 He owned his own fleet of ships, a network of docks and a railroad.
 Although he was one of the richest men in Germany, to the day he died his ethos was "If I rest, I rust."
 He lived a simple life; he ran his empire from a dingy office in Mülheim, drove an old car, wore off-the-peg suits, and was known to drink and eat with his workers.
 He was also an ardent republican.

 In the winter of 1916-1917 (during the first World War) August Thyssen stayed at a health resort in Switzerland in seclusion.
 A rumor floated that he was unhappy with Germany's conduct of the war.
 Shortly after a pamphlet circulated in neutral countries, and a few weeks later in England and the United States.
 It was considered the most sensational document of the war.